meyer-lab-cshl/plinkQC/README.md

 Full documentation is available at <http://HannahVMeyer.github.io/plinkQC/>.

-**plinkQC** facilitates an ancestry check for study individuals based on comparison to reference datasets.
-The processing of the reference datasets is documented in detail [here](articles/AncestryCheck.html).

 **plinkQC** generates a per-individual and per-marker quality control report.
+A step-by-step guide on how to run these analyses can be found [here](https://hannahvmeyer.github.io/plinkQC/articles/plinkQC.html).

 Individuals and markers that fail the quality control can subsequently be removed with **plinkQC** to generate a new, clean dataset.

+**plinkQC** facilitates an ancestry check for study individuals based on comparison to reference datasets.
+The processing of the reference datasets is documented in detail [here](https://hannahvmeyer.github.io/plinkQC/articles/AncestryCheck.html).

 Removal of individuals based on relationship status via **plinkQC** is optimised to retain as many individuals as possible in the study.